Muhd-Uwais/AutoDownloadOrganizer/README.md

 - `self.path_to_already`: Directory for files that could not be moved to their intended destination.
 - `self.path_to_unknown`: Directory for unknown file types.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgements
+## Contributing

-- [watchdog](https://pypi.org/project/watchdog/) - Python library used for monitoring file system events.
+This project is in its early stages, and there are known flaws and areas for improvement.
+If you are interested in contributing, please feel free to submit a pull request with your enhancements or fixes.
+Your contributions are welcome, Thank You!

 ## Contact

-For any questions or feedback, please reach out to [your.email@example.com](mailto:your.email@example.com).
+For any questions or feedback, please reach out to [nox0389@gmail.com](mailto:nox0389@gmail.com).